c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 [This text is interesting for several reasons; in that Gildas, who hardly seems to have a kind word to say about anyone seems in awe of Ambrosius Aurelianus.
 It also indicates that several generations of the Aurelianii were known and that the dynasty was founded by a man who held high Roman office and thus 'wore the purple'.
 According to Gildas Ambrosius Aurelianus organised the survivors into a disciplined armed force and they gained the first major victory over the Saxon invaders.]

-c.458 Ambrosius (aged around 44)and his brother Uther (Pendragon) with the help of fellow Briton Gorlois 'Duke of Tintagel/Cornwall' defeat and kill Vortigern who is burned to death in his wooden tower.
+c.458 AD Legend suggests that Ambrosius (aged around 44)and his brother Uther (Pendragon) with the help of fellow Briton Gorlois 'Duke of Tintagel/Cornwall' defeat and kill Vortigern who is burned to death in his wooden tower.
 This is believed to be near the river Wye at Doward Hill Fort.
 Ambrosius Aurelianus is named in text at this time as 'the Great King among the kings of Britain'.

 Britanniae, Book VIII, chapter 2

-473 Hengist still alive [d.488] [N.B.
-This differs from the modern 'British Chronicles' account, as do several other historic dates/events so the 'British Chronicles' cannot be guaranteed as accurate]
+473 AD Hengist still alive [d.488] [N.B.
+This differs from the very modern and questionable 'British Chronicles' account, as do several other historic dates/events so the 'British Chronicles' cannot be guaranteed as accurate]

-477 German Saxon chieftain, Aelle, lands on Sussex coast with his sons.
+477 AD German Saxon chieftain, Aelle, lands on Sussex coast with his sons.
 Saxon conquest begins.
 [Start of the British 'forty years of fear'?
 The reason why this could be the start date is that 40 years later in 516 AD at the battle of Mons Badonicus the British victory was so great over the Saxons that they made little further conquest for many years after.
 This relies on the battle being against Saxons, but it appears from my research that almost all of King Arthurs battles appear to have been against the Picts from what is now known as Scotland)

-c.479 Ambrosius in Brittania ill, Uther his brother led the army against Vortigern's third son Paschent.
+c.479 AD Ambrosius in Brittania ill, Uther 'Pendragon' his brother led the army against Vortigern's third son Paschent.
 [According to legend One night, Uther and Merlin saw several comets that lit the sky, in the shape of a dragon.
 Merlin informed Uther that his 'brother' (Ambrosius) had died from poisoning, and that he was the new king.
 Uther does not claim the Roman Imperium, but High King of the Britons.]
-Ambrosius dies, believed buried in Amesbury Abbey, Wiltshire.
+Ambrosius dies, believed to have been buried in Amesbury Abbey, Wiltshire.

-479 Legend states that Uther Pendragon was infatuated with Igraine, the wife of Gorlois the Duke of Tintagel/Cornwall.
+479 AD Legend states that Uther 'Pendragon' was infatuated with Igraine, the wife of Gorlois the Duke of Tintagel/Cornwall.
 Uther asked Merlin for advice.
 Merlin transformed Uther to look exactly like Igraine's husband.
 While Gorlois was busy defending his Tintagel castle, Uther seduced the duke's wife.
-That night, Arthur was conceived.
+That night, 'King Arthur' of legend was conceived.

-488 German Jute King Hengist dies, succeeded by his son Aesc (d.512)
+488 AD German Jute King Hengist dies, succeeded by his son Aesc (d.512)